-A genius way to harness the power of ChatGPT and Bard is to analyze customer sentiment and feedback to help better understand customer satisfaction, identify potential areas for improvement, and track overall customer sentiment over time.
+A genius way to harness the power of ChatGPT and Gemini is to analyze customer sentiment and feedback to help better understand customer satisfaction, identify potential areas for improvement, and track overall customer sentiment over time.

 Both models can assist CSMs in providing effective customer support by generating responses to common customer queries.
 If you copy and paste a customer query into one of these tools, they can interpret the sentimental crux of the text and find the best way to provide targeted support, drive product enhancements, and resolve the issue in a timely and accurate manner.

-Like most tidbits in this article, it’s worth clarifying that while ChatGPT and Bard can provide valuable assistance to CSMs, they are fundamentally artificial intelligence.
+Like most tidbits in this article, it’s worth clarifying that while ChatGPT and Gemini can provide valuable assistance to CSMs, they are fundamentally artificial intelligence.
 As augmentations of human consciousness, they should be treated with caution and never used without sense-checking.
 These tools shouldn’t be used with the goal of removing the human from the equation entirely.

 … But which one is better for customer success teams?

-Currently, Bard is in its “beta testing” phase, working out its kinks and becoming a smarter, more powerful tool.
+Currently, Gemini is in its “beta testing” phase, working out its kinks and becoming a smarter, more powerful tool.
 It’s hard to tell at this stage which LLM will come out on top, but for the time being, ChatGPT is the clear winner for creatively aiding customer success professionals.

 Let’s wrap this up